DiLi-Lab/PoTeC/README.md

 * [additional processing](./additional_scripts/ADDITIONAL_SCRIPTS.md)

 ## Download the data
 The data files are stored in an [OSF repository](https://osf.io/dn5hp/?view_only=).
-If the repository has been cloned, they can be downloaded and extracted automatically using the following script:
+If this GitHub repository has been cloned, they can be downloaded and extracted automatically using the following script:

 ```bash